 Answers to surveys are sent to user profiles in Intercom as tags, events, attributes, or conversations, so you’re able to precisely segment your customers based on their feedback.

-In this article, I’ll give you 7 examples how integrating Intercom with a survey platform can benefit you and what are my recommendations regarding settings so that you make the most of this connection.
+In this article, I’ll give you 7 examples of how integrating Intercom with a survey platform can benefit you and what are my recommendations regarding settings so that you make the most of this connection.

 As it turns out, it translates directly into how loyal they are.
 You can even find articles that NPS is the only number you should be focused on.
 I wouldn’t go that far but it’s definitely an important metric you can’t afford to ignore.